capensis/canopsis/community/sources/docs/en/multi-instance-che/multi-instance-che.md

 ```

 Dockerfile to build image must be the same as for engine-che except directory paths.
-To start with engine-che multiple instances docker-compose can be run with command line arguments:
+To start with engine-che multiple instances, `docker compose` can be run with command line arguments:
 `--scale che=N` where N is number of engine-che instances.
 With replacement in .env file *"MONGO_TAG=3.6-jessie"* to *"MONGO_TAG=3.6"* we've got latest revision of MongoDB v3.6  (3.6.17 for the moment) built with newer Go version with significant changes to memory management in Go garbage collector.
 Not only engine-che was changed but other engines were changed too: engine-action, engine-axe, engine-watcher, so respective images have to be re-build as well.